-Insect prints showing butterfly transformations & metamorphoses featuring Maria Sybilla Merian, Insects of Europe & Metamorphosis Insectorum Surinamensium, followed by work by other entomologists, so keep scrolling down to see the rest of the collection!
+Insect prints showing butterfly transformations & metamorphoses.
+We are featuring 18th century woman entomologist Maria Sybilla Merian.
+Learn about her Insects of Europe & Metamorphosis Insectorum Surinamensium.
+Work by other entomologists follow.
+So keep scrolling down to see the rest of the collection.

 A decorative set of 3 Insect Prints.
 Framed in gold bamboo.

 A wonderful trio of antique entomology lithographs.
 A set of three 19th Century insect prints, published in America 1885.
 First class archival framing.
 The horizontal piece should be place in the middle, when hanging vertically or horizontally.
 Each piece measures 13 x 16.” $675. with free US shipping.

 Louis Prang is known the “father of American chromolithography.”
 The process where each and every color seen was applied in sequence, with individual, key stone limestone plates.
 The plates are called lithographs.
 A certain kind of limestone came from a certain quarry in Germany.
 It had the exact porosity to become a lithograph.
 The process of chromolithography was utilized in America from about 1850-1910.
 Deemed too laborious to use once photo mechanical printing began.

 Call Anne to order 413-245-4197 or buy online on the SHOP page.You can learn about Merian at the bottom of this page.

 Beautiful water colored engravings of butterflies and birds.

 A pair of watercolor engravings which date to 1748-1770.
 Printed in the 18th century.
 The bookplates published in Nuremberg and Amsterdam.
 George Edwards and Dr. Seligmann were the authors.
 Each piece measures 10 1/2 x 17″.
 Priced and sold as a pair for $450.